-SideKicks are picked up by a SafeRide driver shortly after 8:30 pm, for the next several hours they help transport 50-100 passengers safely around town.
+SideKicks attend a mandatory training at 8:30 pm, and for the next several hours they help transport 50-100 passengers safely around town.
 The dispatcher stops taking calls at 2:00 am signaling the final stretch of the night.
 SafeRide continues to provide rides to passengers waiting at the SafeRide office (3rd & Garfield) until everyone who wants a ride gets home safely.
-Sidekicks are generally dropped back off at their homes at around 2:30-3:00 am.
+Sidekicks are generally dropped back off at their homes at around 3:00 am.

 SafeRide uses several volunteers each weekend and are almost always looking for more help.
-To volunteer or for more information please email firstname.lastname@example.org.
+Use the calendar below to determine availability.

 Click here to open the calendar in a separate window.